bnossum/midgetv/README.md

 in microcode, but executed by emulation software, also slow.
 Interrupt response is also slow.
 The privilege mode of midgetv is always *machine-mode*.

-## Overall goals and results
+### Overall goals and results

 Goal          | Comment |
 ------------- | ------- |
 < 400 SB_LUTS, 4 EBRs | Size varies with included features and toolchains. |
 Easy interconnect     | External modules accessed using Wishbone. |
 Full compliance with RV32I as per riscv-spec-v2.2.pdf | Options allow a smaller core, but then breaks full compliance. |
-Full compliance with riscv-privileged-v1.10.pdf | It is unlikely anyone will need full compliance here, but as a reference I will endeavor to construct this.
+Full compliance with riscv-privileged-v1.10.pdf | It is unlikely anyone will need full compliance here, but as a reference I will endeavour to construct this.
 A current implementation includes just those registers needed to pass the RISC-V rv32i compliance tests |
 Support of "C" standard extension | Not started.
 If implemented the size will be considerably larger |
 Support of "M" standard extension for iCE UltraPlus | Not started.
 If implemented the size will be considerably larger |

-## Requirements
+### Requirements

 I try not to tie-in this code to any particular tools, but there are certain dependencies.
 To compile the code with least effort you need: